 The findings reminded me of this WSJ article, highlighting how ESG companies are holding their value as we go through the current crisis.
 This reinforces the message that ethical companies perform better, not only during a bull market, but also when things take a turn for the worse.
 Strong governance, coupled with social responsibility and accountability, are timelessly valuable.

-As a refresher, here are some of the key points from this report:
+As a refresher, here are some of the key points from the Wall Street Journal report:

 - In the first four months of 2020, ESG funds attracted almost double the amount of investment than during the same time last year